 Amy J Barry

-Amy writes feature articles, art, theater and book reviews,
+Amy writes feature articles, art, theater and book reviews, food stories, and

-online publications.
 She is a member of the Connecticut Critics Circle.
 She is also a member of the Society of

 Professional Journalists (SPJ) and has won more than a dozen awards for “Excellence in Journalism”

 from SPJ-Connecticut Chapter, garnering 10 First Place awards for both her popular columns, "A Parent's Eye View" and her most current column, "My Generation," about life from the perspective of a Baby Boomer.